 Our principal objective is to generate attractive current yields and risk-adjusted total returns for our stockholders over the long term, primarily through dividend distributions and secondarily through capital appreciation.
-We intend to attain this objective, subject to market conditions and availability and terms of financing, by selectively constructing and actively managing a targeted portfolio of Servicing Related Assets, RMBS, prime mortgage loans and other cashflowing residential mortgage assets.
+We attempt to attain this objective by selectively constructing and actively managing a portfolio of Servicing Related Assets and RMBS.
+Subject to market conditions, we may also invest in prime residential mortgage loans and other cash flowing residential mortgage assets.

-We operate our business through the following segments: (i) investments in Servicing Related Assets; and (ii) RMBS.
+We operate our business through the following segments: (i) investments in RMBS; (ii) investments in Servicing Related Assets; and (iii) "All Other."
 For information regarding the segments in which we operate, see "Item 8.
-Consolidated Financial Statements and Supplementary Data -Note 3-Segment Reporting."
+Consolidated Financial Statements and Supplementary Data-Note 3-Segment Reporting."